EMCL-Research-ITSecLab/ctf-watcher/GrafanaDocker/README.md

 # Manual Grafana Set up
-You can manually set up a Wazuh Agent or install it on a different machine by running
+You can manually set up a Grafana Dashboard or install it on a different machine by running
 ```
 set_up_grafana.sh
 ```